syncfusion-content/javascript-docs/js/api/ejKanban.md

 ### contextMenuSettings.disableDefaultItems `array`
 {:#members:contextmenusettings-disabledefaultitems}

-Gets or sets a value that indicates the list of items needs to be diable from default context menu
+Gets or sets a value that indicates the list of items needs to be disable from default context menu

 #### Default Value: